hikchoi/cerebrarium/vault/cerebrarium.tending.md

 Some notes do need to be tended.
 It may be overgrown or undergrown.
 Make explicit goals and extract actionable tasks to acheive that goal for the note.
 Read up on it.
 Make it a new project.

 It might also be a good idea to give notes a status so later on when you stumble upon it you know what to do immediately.
   - Be careful not to fall into the trap of tagging excessively.
 Think about the absolute minimum set of statuses.
-Refer to [[Taggig is Broken|cerebrarium.reading.tagging-is-broken]].
+Refer to [[Taggig is Broken|ext.tagging-is-broken]].

+Try going to the parent node after opening a random note.
+- A lot of the times the parent, along with the children also needs to be pruned.
+- A good way to nip off some dead branches faster.